Hacktans/42_Piscine_Project/README.md

-This is my 42 school piscine projects
+the projects that i completed when i was in 42 istanbul school piscine.